pantheon-systems/documentation/source/content/guides/php/05-wordpress-sessions.md

 Alternatively, you can inspect the headers using `curl -sI example.com` after each of the following steps, until you determine which component is breaking the cache:

-1. To check your theme, use your default theme (twentynineteen for example), and check for the cookie.
+1. Use your default theme (twentynineteen for example) and check for the cookie.

-1. To see if a plugin is breaking the cache, disable the plugins one by one.
+1. Disable the plugins one by one to see if a plugin is breaking the cache.
 Do not forget to [clear the cache](/clear-caches) from the Pantheon dashboard every time that you disable a plugin.
 The first plugin disabled which makes the cache work again is most likely the culprit.

   Note: If you have a local copy of your site, you can search it for plugins that uses `session_start()` or `$_SESSIONS`, and start turning them off first.

-1. To check if a 3rd-party must-use plugin or drop-in plugin is breaking the cache, temporarily remove the 3rd-party must-use plugins and leave only the `Pantheon` and `WP Native PHP Sessions`.
+1. Remove (temporarily) the 3rd-party must-use plugins and leave only the `Pantheon` and `WP Native PHP Sessions` to check if a 3rd-party must-use plugin or drop-in plugin is breaking the cache.
 There should be no drop-ins in place.

 ### Install WordPress Native PHP Sessions Plugin